foundersandcoders/old-playbook/journey.md

 + There is a clearly-defined journey from less experienced to more experienced developer;
 + Everyone in F&C takes the quality of their work and their contribution to learning seriously;
 + We build up some high-quality open source learning materials that we and others can re-use.

+## Why do this?
+There are a few reasons you might want to progress through the levels:
++ **[Graduates and Apprentices]** Opportunity to pair with someone more experienced on projects
++ **[Developers and Lead developers]** Opportunity to pair with someone less experienced and become a mentor
++ **Improved developer reputation** - all of the materials you create for you panel will be used and publicised by Founders & Coders, providing a lot of exposure for your work (and hopefully a few starred repos ;))
++ **For Graduates**, taking the Apprentice panel also allows you to move away from working solely on MVPs and into fuller projects.

 ## FAQs